ICJIA/icjia-accessibility-portal/content/faqs.md

 **See also:** [I'm a content creator.
 Where do I start?](#im-a-content-creator-where-do-i-start) | [My documents look fine — why do they need to be "accessible"?](#my-documents-look-fine--why-do-they-need-to-be-accessible) | [Do all documents need to be accessible?](#do-all-documents-need-to-be-accessible)

 **DoIT best practice:** Before creating a PDF, consider whether the content could be published as webpage text instead.
-Illinois DoIT recommends — and has always recommended — that webpage text is more accessible than PDF files.
-Actual text on a webpage (for newsletters, news items, etc.) is always more accessible than a brief webpage description with a link to a PDF file that may or may not be accessible.
+Illinois DoIT generally recommends publishing content as webpage text when feasible instead of relying on PDFs.
+In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
 This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
 If you must use a PDF, follow the steps below.

 The best approach depends on the source: